CHANDANKUMARNS07/Physical_Design_2024/README.md

 After going through these 2 courses now we are able to understand the sta now we are using the previous lab's vsdbabysoc.synth.v file for sta analysis.<br/>

 For making the things much easier we have a sta.conf file where all the commands for sta analysis is put in one file and run that single file.<br/>
+The path we considered for the timing reports is reg2reg path, which will be understood if you see the previous lab synthesized netlist yosys graph.
+As specified by sir for this lab task we have to use the vsdbabysoc netlist that we created.<br/>
+All the below analysis uses same reg2reg path.<br/>

 Below are the steps i considered for the execution of sta:-<br/>
 ```
 cd /home/ms2024007/VSDbabysoc/src/script/